cloudberrydb/cloudberrydb/README.md

 (such as fixing a typo inside of a comment block) core team members can decide to just commit to the repository directly.

-## Glossary

-* __QD__

-  Query Dispatcher.
-A synonym for the master server.

-* __QE__

-  Query Executor.
-A synonym for a segment server.

 ## Documentation

-For Greenplum Database documentation, please check online docs: http://greenplum.org/docs/
+For Greenplum Database documentation, please check the online docs: http://greenplum.org/docs/

 For further information beyond the scope of this README, please see [our wiki](https://github.com/greenplum-db/gpdb/wiki)

-There is also a Vagrant-based quickstart guide for developers in `src/tools/vagrant/README.md`.